AbdulDavids/blog/content/posts/ai-age.md

 the disconnect is insane.

-last week i was optimizing database queries for a Slack used by thousands of users. this week i'm being tested on whether i memorized the exact implementation of quicksort.
+last week i was optimizing database queries for a Slack bot used by thousands of users. this week i'm being tested on whether i memorized the exact implementation of quicksort.

 nobody in industry does this. nobody.